+(Should the following sections be moved to the other Compliance Subgroup ?)

 Policy Enforcement - Analysis & Findings

 In the following subsections, we present the questions this subgroup asked to assess the effectiveness and transparency of ICANN enforcement of existing policy relating to WHOIS (RDS) through Contractual Compliance actions, structure and processes, and our findings and analysis for each.